SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 To build the image please use must follow the steps:

 - At first you need to generate API request handlers as a simple self-generated bash scripts.
 Using this generator is important for developing process only to make sure that changes of API file would not be forgotten
-`cd wingman`
+`cd local`
 `./build_local_api.py devel API.fs /mnt`

 Don't worry, the directory `/mnt` is supposed to be a part of container filesystem

 - Next you need to generate the image by itself.
-To do that, execute the next cmd in `api.pmccabe_collector.restapi.org` directory:
+To do that, execute the next cmd in the same `local` directory:
 `sudo docker build -t pmccabe_vis:latest .`

 # Launch a container from the image

-- Go to your C/C++ project direcotory and run
+- Go to your C/C++ project direcotory:
+`cd <your project directory>`
+ and run
 `mkdir api.pmccabe_collector.restapi.org`
 `chmod 777 api.pmccabe_collector.restapi.org`